If your diet gave you high cholesterol, it can lower it, too.

-It’s easy to eat your way to an alarmingly high cholesterol level.
-The reverse is true, too — changing what you eat can lower your cholesterol and improve the fats floating through your bloodstream.
-In particular, you can lower your “bad” cholesterol (LDL cholesterol)—the harmful cholesterol-carrying particle that contributes to artery-clogging atherosclerosis—with a two-pronged strategy: Add foods that lower LDL, and cut back on foods that boost LDL.
-Without both steps, you are engaging in a holding action instead of a steady victory.
+It's easy to eat your way to an alarmingly high cholesterol level.
+The reverse is true, too — changing what you eat can lower your cholesterol and improve the armada of fats floating through your bloodstream.

 In with the good

 Different foods lower cholesterol in various ways.
-Some deliver soluble fiber, which binds cholesterol in the digestive system and drags them out of the body before they get into your circulation.
-Foods with polyunsaturated fats directly lower LDL.
-And foods that contain plant sterols and stanols block the body from absorbing cholesterol.
+Some deliver soluble fiber, which binds cholesterol and its precursors in the digestive system and drags them out of the body before they get into circulation.
+Some give you polyunsaturated fats, which directly lower LDL.
+And some contain plant sterols and stanols, which block the body from absorbing cholesterol.

 Barley and other whole grains.
 Like oats and oat bran, barley and other whole grains can help lower the risk of heart disease, mainly via the soluble fiber they deliver.

 Beans.
 Beans are especially rich in soluble fiber.
-They also take awhile for the body to digest, meaning you feel full for longer after a meal.
-That’s one reason beans are a useful food for folks trying to lose weight.
+They also take a while for the body to digest, meaning you feel full for longer after a meal.
+That's one reason beans are a useful food for folks trying to lose weight.
+With so many choices — from navy and kidney beans to lentils, garbanzos, black-eyed peas, and beyond — and so many ways to prepare them, beans are a very versatile food.

 Eggplant and okra.
 These two low-calorie vegetables are good sources of soluble fiber.